Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Theory

-Here $m_{e}$ is the effective mass of the electron, $\alpha_{\text{so}}$ is an effective spin-orbit-like coupling that arises from breaking of the inversion symmetry (always present due to the surface in these samples), $g$ is the mass term induced by the breaking of the mirror symmetry and weak breaking of the time-reversal symmetry, and $\sigma$ is an effective pseudospin variable which describes entangled spin and orbital degrees of freedom.
+Here $m_{e}$ is the effective mass of the electron; $\alpha_{\text{so}}$ is an effective spin-orbit-like coupling that arises from breaking of the inversion symmetry, which is always present due to the surface in these samples but may be too small to be seen by ARPES; $g$ is the mass term induced by the breaking of the mirror symmetry and weak breaking of the time-reversal symmetry, and $\sigma$ is an effective pseudospin variable which describes entangled spin and orbital degrees of freedom.

 The quantum correction to the conductivity can be written as \cite{Wenk2010}

 where $D_{e}=v_{F}l/2$ is the 2D diffusion constant, $l=v_{F}\tau$ is the elastic mean-free path, $v_{F}$ is the Fermi velocity, $\tau$ is the elastic scattering time, $L^{2}$ is the area of the sample, and $\alpha,\beta=\pm$ are the pseudospin indices of the Cooperon propagator $C$.
 For weak disorder ($\tau E_F/\hbar\gg1$ where $ E_F$ is the Fermi energy) the Cooperon propagator can be approximated as